 pilot lights on a stove or water heater.
 Dont smoke.

 Certain stains are greasy and must be removed by agents that can dissolve

 or break up the greasy material.
 These include salad oils and cooking oils,

 butter and margarine, road oils and tar, and waxes.

 If the garment is washable, you may be able to remove a greasy stain by

 working detergent or a laundry pretreatment product into the stain, then

 rinsing in warm water.
-Often, however, you'll need a grease solvent, which
+Often, however, youll need to buy a grease solvent.

 Saturate the stain with the grease solvent and blot it, holding an absorbent